common-workflow-language/cwl-website/content/about.md

 ### Why Workfows?

 Using a workflow system rather than a series of scripts has a number of benefits including automation, scaling, abstraction and provenance (ASAP).
 Automation helps when running repetitive pipelines for example when running parameter sweeps or the same analysis on different sets of data.
 Scaling helps make use of cluster, cloud, and high performance computing (HPC) environments and helps solve larger problems and analyze larger datasets faster.
-Abstraction helps with sharing, reuse and evolving or expanding an analysis.
+Workflows enable a clear abstraction about the components of the analysis, the relationships between components, and the in- puts and outputs of the components making a well-labeled analysis with documented expectations.
+This abstraction helps with sharing, reuse and evolving or expanding an analysis.
 Lastly, provence helps with auditing, tranparency, and validation.
 Ultimately, using workflows in the long run helps save time and effort and allows for easier scaling, tracking, sharing and reuse.

 ### Why a Standard?